 Once dry I used mine as vases.
-Simple and sophisticated chic.
+Simple, sophisticated and chic (on a budget).
 Want more great ideas on ways to use your empty bottles?
 Check out The Wine Bar and then share!

 Disclaimer: This post is sponsored by The Wine Bar .
 Opinions are my own.
 Always have been.
 Always will be.